 Mistake fares have gotten rarer over the last few years, especially for top-dollar business class seats.
-But we've still seen one or two a year, like this $900 roundtrip fare to London in Virgin Atlantic business class from earlier this year.
+But we've still seen one or two a year, like this $900 roundtrip fare to London in Virgin Atlantic business class from 2022.

-Sign up for Thrifty Traveler Premium+ to get deals like these for $129.99 a year – you'll make that money back when you book your first deal!
+Sign up for Thrifty Traveler Premium to get deals like these – you'll make that money back when you book your first deal!

 Like we said, mistake fares are rare – and mistake fares on business class fares are like shooting stars.
 If you're waiting for one, you could be waiting for a long time.
 But for these savings, that wait can be worth it.